Calloom321/Calloom321.github.io/README.md

 and maximizing productivity.
 I feel like I'm managing time quite well at the moment so it's not something I need.
 However, if I start to feel like I'm falling behind I wouldn't be aposed it.
 I guess it's just circumstantial.

-### On a a 0-5 scale, how confident are you with each of the assignments?
+### On a 0-5 scale, how confident are you with each of the assignments?

 On average I'd say give my confidence a 4.
 I found a few of the assignments a little confusing (including this one at first) However, for the most part I'd say I'm going good.